 The nicotinamide end of NAD+ adopts two flipped conformations in the crystal structures: one with amide hydrogen of the nicotinamide end of NAD+ in the AB pocket of the Sir2Af2 (1YC2 chain D) making an intramolecular hydrogen bond to the ligand phosphotidyl oxygen, and another with this amide pointed towards the solvent (1YC2 chain A).
 There are no hydrogen bonds in the B pocket with the outer half of the pocket exposed to solvent allowing the nicotinamide to move.
 This intramolecular H-bond is never seen in the docking, possibly because the energy is truly degenerate in this case where most of the nicotinamide is exposed to solvent, or Glide has systematic bias against ligand intramolecular H-bonds.
 In addition, the nicotinamide in the B pocket must move to the C pocket, and this degenerate flexibility in solvent could facilitate this motion.

 The hSIRT3 AB docking results use the template-based induced fit method (as described in the Methods section) because of the difficulty in docking NAD+ into the AB pocket of SIRT3.
 While traditional and induced fit docking succeeded in placing NAD+ in Sir2 and into the AC pockets of SIRT3, these docking methods failed for the AB pocket when starting with the best available crystal structure for SIRT3 (3GLT) (see figure 6).
 AB pocket docking did not work for SIRT3 because the standard induced fit side chain and backbone optimization could not sufficiently open the B pocket for the nicotinamide end of NAD+, as shown in .
-Only the customized template based induced fit method successfully docked NAD+ into the AB pocket.
-This method mainly moved the side chains shown in, and it also minimally moved the backbone for residues 320 to 324, while maintaining identical backbone structure for the remaining residues (see ).
+Only the template based induced fit method successfully docked NAD+ into the AB pocket.
+This method mainly moved the side chains shown in, and it also minimally moved the backbone for residues 320 to 324, while maintaining identical backbone structure for the remaining residues (see Figure 10).